 - Did you press the power-on button? - □ Is the system operating normally?
-If so, the power LED might be defective or the cable from the front panel to the server board might be loose. - □ Have you securely plugged the server AC power cord into the power supply? - □ Is the power supply correctly set to 110 V or 235 V, depending on your power output? - □ Will other items plugged into the same power outlet function correctly? - Remove all add-in cards and see if the system boots.
-If successful, re-insert the cards one at a time with a reboot between each addition. - □ Make sure the memory DIMMs comply with the system requirements. - □ Make sure the memory DIMMs have been populated according to the system requirements. - □ Remove the memory DIMMs and re-seat them. - □ Make sure the processor complies with the system requirements. - □ Remove the processor and re-seat it.
+If so, the power LED might be defective or the cable from the front panel to the server board might be loose. - □ AC system only: Have you securely plugged the server AC power cord into the power supply? - DC system only: Have you securely plugged the server into the DC mains? - □ Is the power supply correctly set to 110 V or 235 V, depending on your power output? - □ Will other items plugged into the same power outlet function correctly? - □ Remove all add-in cards and see if the system boots.
+If successful, re-insert the cards one at a time with a reboot between each addition. - □ Make sure the memory DIMMs comply with the system requirements. - Make sure the memory DIMMs have been populated according to the system requirements. - □ Remove the memory DIMMs and re-seat them. - □ Make sure the processor complies with the system requirements. - □ Remove the processor and re-seat it.